“Absent but Not Idle: the Social Roots of Demand for Flexible Work” with Sampreet Goraya and Yogita Shamdasani *new working paper*

-“Do Financial Concerns Make Workers Less Productive?” with Supreet Kaur, Sendhil Mullainathan, and Frank Schilbach, the Quarterly Journal of Economics, 140(1): 635-689, 2025.
+“Do Financial Concerns Make Workers Less Productive?” with Supreet Kaur, Sendhil Mullainathan and Frank Schilbach, the Quarterly Journal of Economics, 140(1): 635-689, 2025.

 [pre-print] [slides] [online appendix] SSRN NBER WP Econimate video